xdmushui/partner-center-sdk/develop/update-a-subscription-s-support-contact.md

 ---
 title: Update a subscription's support contact
-description: How to update a subscription's support contact to one of the partner’s value added resellers. ms.assetid: 6DE6EF60-6F8B-46F2-8278-CD706081B180 ms.date: 12/15/2017 ms.localizationpriority: medium
+description: How to update a subscription's support contact to one of the partner's value added resellers. ms.assetid: 6DE6EF60-6F8B-46F2-8278-CD706081B180 ms.date: 12/15/2017 ms.localizationpriority: medium